4 nights dinner, bed and breakfast

 Entrance to St Fagans National History Museum

-Entrance to Gower Heritage Centre with light lunch in the Tea Rooms
+Entrance to Gower Heritage Centre with a Cream Tea in the Tea Rooms

 Coach tour of the Gower Peninsula